dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

-At a first cut, consider a strawman scheduler, S-1, implicitly assuming a master/worker regime where a master coordinates work by parallel threads.
+At a first cut, consider a strawman scheduler, S-1, that uses a centralized dispatcher that coordinates work by parallel threads.

 ## **S-1:**

 ```
 # Phase 1:
-execute all TX’s optimistically in parallel
+dispatch all TX’s for execution in parallel ; wait for completion

 # Phase 2:
-repeat
+repeat {
-    validate all TX's optimistically in parallel:
+    dispatch all all TX's for validation in parallel ; wait for completion
-        compare read-set to original
-        if fail, re-execute
-until all validations pass
+} until all validations pass

+validation of TXj {
+    re-read TXj read-set
+    if read-set differs from original read-set of the latest TXj execution
+        re-execute
+}

+execution of TXj {
+    (re-)execute TXj
+}
 ```

 S-1 operates in two master-coordinated phases.
 Phase 1 executes all transactions optimistically in parallel.
 Phase 2 repeatedly validates all transactions optimistically in parallel, re-executing those that fail, until there are no more validation failures.